Renters vs. Homeowners Insurance

 What Is the Primary Difference Between Homeowners Insurance and Renters Insurance?

-Renters insurance differs from homeowners insurance in that their coverage does not cover the physical structure of the dwelling, unlike homeowners insurance.
-Both policies cover personal belongings, liabilities and additional living expenses.
+The difference between renters and homeowners insurance is that renters insurance does not include dwelling coverage, which protects the structure of the home.
+Both policies cover your personal belongings, liabilities and additional living expenses.

 Take a quick look at the differences between the two in the table below.